cherab/core/docs/source/models/beam/beam_attenuation_calculation.rst

 .. *Date: 03/12/2014*

-In this section, the calculation of beam attenuation in CHERAB is presented.
-This documentation is meant to be a concise compilation of the main aspects needed to carry out a beam attenuation calculation highlighting what could be implemented in CHERAB and what is implemented at present and how.
+In this section, the calculation of beam attenuation in Cherab is presented.
+This documentation is meant to be a concise compilation of the main aspects needed to carry out a beam attenuation calculation highlighting what could be implemented in Cherab and what is implemented at present and how.

 ..
 WARNING::